sysartifacts/sysartifacts.github.io/_conferences/sosp2023/summaries/blueprint.md

 ## How The Artifact Supports The Paper

-# Artifact Available
+### Artifact Available
 The artifact is available, and has a good setup script.

-# Artifact Functional
+### Artifact Functional
 The artifact consists of a compiler for microservice applications.
-The Blueprint compiler itself can function properly.
+The Blueprint compiler itself can generate code.